klaudiusz18/MusicVisuals/README.md

 # Markdown Tutorial

-This is *emphasis*

-This is a bulleted list

-- Item
-- Item

-This is a numbered list
+This is a list of audio visualisers that were used in this assignment:

-1. Item
+0. ellipse
-1. Item
+1. rectangle
+2. cube (3D) UP arrow to duplicate the cube
+3. Audio bar - sound responsive
+4. Audio bars going around the edge of screen

 This is a [hyperlink](http://bryanduggan.org)